WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

-To overcome this trade-off, Spatio-Temporal Fusion (STF) techniques have emerged as a promising solution.
-These methods generate high spatial resolution satellite observations at finer temporal frequencies by combining data from different RS satellites with varying spatial and temporal characteristics~\cite{zhu2018spatiotemporal}.
-Typically, one data source offers high spatial but low temporal resolution (HSLT), while the other provides low spatial but high temporal resolution (LSHT)~\cite{song2018spatiotemporal}.
-STF methods were originally developed for producing fine spatio-temporal resolution surface reflectance (SR) imagery~\cite{zhu2018spatiotemporal, swain2024spatio}, but empirical investigations have consistently demonstrated their strong performance when applied to LST estimation~\cite{bouaziz2024deep}.
-Existing STF approaches can be broadly classified into two main categories: traditional and learning-based methods.
-Traditional methods include three subtypes: weighted-based, unmixing-based, and hybrid methods.
-Among these, weighted-based methods are the most widely used.
-They predict fine spatio-temporal resolution images by leveraging data from spectrally similar neighboring pixels.
-A well-known example is STARFM~\cite{gao2006blending}, which incorporates moving windows and spatial similarity to estimate high-resolution observations.
-Its enhanced version, ESTARFM~\cite{zhu2010enhanced}, improves the fusion by distinguishing between mixed and pure pixels.
-Although initially designed for SR data, these methods have also been adapted for LST.
-For instance,~\cite{liu2012enhancing} applied STARFM to fuse Terra MODIS and ASTER data and generate ASTER-like LST products, while~\cite{ma2018estimation} employed ESTARFM to blend Terra MODIS and Landsat observations for producing LST at 100 m resolution.
-However, these traditional approaches rely on the key assumption that surface changes follow a linear trend over time.
-This assumption may hold for SR, but fails to accurately capture the non-linear and highly dynamic nature of LST~\cite{mohamadi2019normalized}.
+To overcome this limitation, Spatio-Temporal Fusion (STF) techniques have emerged as a promising solution.
+They generate high spatial resolution satellite observations at finer temporal frequencies by combining data from RS satellites with complementary characteristics~\cite{zhu2018spatiotemporal}, typically one with high spatial but low temporal resolution (HSLT) and another with low spatial but high temporal resolution (LSHT)~\cite{song2018spatiotemporal}.
+STF was initially developed for fine-resolution surface reflectance (SR) imagery~\cite{zhu2018spatiotemporal, swain2024spatio}, but has proven effective for LST estimation~\cite{bouaziz2024deep}.
+Existing STF methods fall into two main categories: traditional and learning-based.
+Traditional methods include weighted-based, unmixing-based, and hybrid approaches, with weighted-based being the most common.
+They predict fine-resolution images using spectrally similar neighboring pixels.
+Notable examples include STARFM~\cite{gao2006blending}, which uses moving windows and spatial similarity to estimate high-resolution observations.
+Its enhanced version, ESTARFM~\cite{zhu2010enhanced}, further improves fusion by distinguishing between mixed and pure pixels.
+Although designed for SR data, these methods have been adapted for LST.
+For instance, Liu et al.~\cite{liu2012enhancing} applied STARFM to fuse Terra MODIS and ASTER data and generate ASTER-like LST, and Ma et al.~\cite{ma2018estimation} employed ESTARFM to blend Terra MODIS and Landsat for producing 100 m LST.
+However, traditional methods rely on the assumption that surface changes are linear over time.
+This assumption may hold for SR, but fails to capture the non-linear and dynamic nature of LST~\cite{mohamadi2019normalized}.
 Consequently, traditional methods often struggle to model the spatio-temporal variability of LST with sufficient accuracy.
+To address this, Yu et al.~\cite{yu2023generating} proposed unbiased ESTARFM, an improved variant of ESTARFM to generate daily 100 m LST while accounting for high temporal dynamics.
+It introduces a bias correction to reduce temperature deviations between coarse and fine observations.
+Gao et al. ~\cite{gao2024cpmf} also applied ESTARFM to produce daily 30 m LST and refined it using a random forest with auxiliary variables, such as spectral indices and topography.